eberban/eberban/books/refgram/src/dictionary_conventions.md

 > - `mue: True if property [E:(ma)] is true with the context provided as argument.`
 > - `mua: True if context [E:ma] makes [A:()] true.`

+### Definition

+The definition of each word is written in Eberban.
+In a definition, the same letter used in multiple places means the arguments share the same type.

 ## Set arguments

-Many predicates expects their arguments to be __sets__, which is expressed in Eberban by the roots starting with _tc-_. __tce__ in particular states that it is a non-empty set.
-In definitions a star `*` is added next to it when the predicate use this set in a __distributive__ way, which means that the predicate is also true if we provide a subset.
-Otherwise it is said to be __collective__, and a set satisfying the predicate don't necessarily imply that a subset of it will also satisfying the predicate.
+Many predicates expect their arguments to be __sets__, which is expressed in Eberban by the roots starting with _tc-_. __tce__ in particular states that it is a non-empty set.
+In definitions, a star `*` is added next to it when the predicate uses this set in a __distributive__ way, which means that the predicate is also true if we provide a subset.
+Otherwise it is said to be __collective__, and a set satisfying the predicate doesn't necessarily imply that a subset of it will also satisfy the predicate.

-Having mainly set arguments like so means that unless specified the amount of members of the set is left vague.
+Having mainly set arguments like so means that, unless specified, the number of members of the set is left vague.
 Thus, the sentence _mi buri meon_ could equally mean the following :